Hi there, and welcome to the Marxian Matrix!

 My highest ambition is to write the future posts in such a way so that they form a coherent and continuous mesh with all previous and future articles, while still being readable in themselves and offering interesting angles of analysis.
 The first of these will be a deep analysis of the Matrix trilogy: it is only fitting to pay a tribute to a movie whose subject is that very feeling of knowing deep down that we’re not tackling something; not only that, but I’m not aware of an elaborate analysis of the movie nor the trilogy through Marxian lens; finally, it’s a great way to introduce you to Marx himself.

-There will never be any ads nor any other commercial interests present: we are among citizens here, consumers belong in the mall.
+There will never be any ads nor any other commercial interests present.

 Please indulge in any honest engagement: questions, commentaries, rebuttals.
 I want this publication to be a place that nurtures the association of ideas and of bodies for collective action.